 Have you ever heard the term dog hyperkeratosis?
 We didn’t...until we started researching more about caring for our dogs’ paws.

 According to Dermoscent.com, “Canine hyperkeratosis is a skin condition in which excess keratin is produced, in particular in the nose and/or paw pads; causing skin thickening and hardening, sometimes to the point of cracking, thus leading to the emergence of secondary infections.”

 What does hyperkeratosis have to do with the fur between your dog’s paw pads?
-While hair between your dog’s paw pads won’t cause or lead to canine hyperkeratosis but what it will do is hinder your ability to catch the symptoms.
+While hair between your dog’s paw pads won’t cause or lead to canine hyperkeratosis, it might hinder your ability to catch the symptoms.

-Canine hyperkeratosis can be painful for your dog and when you examine the paws of a dog who has this condition, you’ll understand why.
-It looks uncomfortable, and at a certain stage of hyperkeratosis, it looks like the skin on the paws is coming apart and mimics the look of hair or fur.
+Without even knowing much about the condition, it looks uncomfortable: your dog may have dried out, calloused-looking paw pads.
+The skin may be cracked, which increases the risk of infection.
+At a certain stage of hyperkeratosis, it even looks like the skin on the paws is coming apart and mimics the look of hair or fur.

 If your dog has a lot of fur between its paw pads, it may be difficult to see that something is wrong.
 That is why it is recommended that you trim the extra fur between your dog’s paw pads so that you can quickly recognize if your dog is affected by canine hyperkeratosis.
 Take it a step further and make sure you’re educated on hyperkeratosis so that you can take preventative measures.

-- Breed - Some breeds have a genetic makeup that is more prone to hyperkeratosis.
+- Breed: Some breeds have a genetic makeup that is more prone to hyperkeratosis.

-- Canine Distemper - Schedule an appointment with your trusted veterinarian and begin shots for canine distemper.
+- Canine Distemper: Schedule an appointment with your trusted veterinarian and begin shots for canine distemper.
 Treat this like you would with any other vaccination.

-Other causes of canine hyperkeratosis are rooted in auto-immune issues like leishmaniasis which is a disease caused by sandfly bites.
+Other causes of canine hyperkeratosis are rooted in auto-immune issues like leishmaniasis, which is a disease caused by sandfly bites.

 How Is Hyperkeratosis Treated?